Kidnapping In Mexico

 Your chances of getting kidnapped in Mexico are slim, unless you are a really rich person and then you probably have bodyguards.
 If you don't, I can recommend a company that does that.
 Most of the violence is really drug-related, so you are unlikely to be beheaded too.
 Overall, your chances of having something bad happen to you in Mexico are slimmer than in the United States.
 There are certainly more murders in New Orleans than any comparable Mexican city.

-Just be as careful as you would back home, i.e. watch who's around you in a city, especially when using an ATM, don't take gypsy cabs and don't flash a lot of money and probably nothing will happen to you.
-In smaller towns, you are much safer in MExico than in the States.
+Just be as careful, or more careful, as you would back home, i.e. watch who's around you in a city, especially when using an ATM, don't take gypsy cabs.
+Even with regular cabs make sure there is only 1 person - the cab driver - in it.
+Don't flash a lot of money and probably nothing will happen to you.
+In smaller towns, you are much safer in Mexico than in the States.
 In cities, you are probably safer too, but just be realistically careful.
-It's probably not a good idea to drive your Ferrari to Mexico, although you will see a few driven by local rich guys and gals.
+It's probably not a good idea to drive your Ferrari or BMW to Mexico, although you will see a few driven by local rich guys and gals.

 All that said, well-to-do Mexicans do worry about kidnapping.
 It happens.
 But it doesn't happen as often as the media would have you believe.
 They know the precautions to take, but their situation is not the same as yours, as a tourist or a gringo expat.